 1. Title and brief technical description of the workshop, specifying the goals and the technical issues that will be the focus of the workshop.

 2. A brief description of why and to whom the workshop is of interest and how it complement the main conference

-3. The proposed organising committee and the technical program committee.
+3. The proposed organizing committee and the technical program committee.

 4. The workshop submission and processing system

-5. Experience of the main organisers in organising similar events previously
+5. Experience of the main organizers in organizing similar events previously